Hells of Beppu 別府地獄めぐり

 Buy a Meguri pass

 One of the best ways to explore the area is by getting a pass for the Jigoku Meguri, a tour bus.
-The tour visits all eight hells over two and a half hours.
-Six of the hells are in the Kannawa district area, and two are in the Shibaseki district.
+The tour visits all seven hells in around two and a half hours.
+Five of the hells are in the Kannawa district area, and two are in the Shibaseki district.
+The pass for all seven hells costs 2000 yen.
 Entry into hells individually is also possible for 400 yen per visit.

-The jigoku are for viewing, by the way, not for bathing in, since they can reach temperatures of about 98 degrees Celsius.
-Four of them (Umi Jigoku, Chinoike Jigoku, Tatsumaki Jigoku and Shiraiike Jigoku) are designated as National Scenic Beauties of Japan.
+Oniyama Jigoku is an animal preserve better known as "alligator hell."
+There are over 80 alligators in this place, and they all live together in huge pools.
+Note that the jigoku are for viewing, not for bathing in, since they can reach temperatures of about 98 degrees Celsius.
+Four of them (Umi Jigoku, Chinoike Jigoku, Tatsumaki Jigoku and Shiraiike Jigoku) are designated as National Places of Scenic Beauty.

 A unique way to cook